Condorcet method: Related terms

-in improved condorcet methods, additional rules for pairwise comparisons are introduced to handle ballots where candidates are tied, so that pairwise wins can not be changed by those tied ballots switching to a specific preference order.
-A strong improved condorcet winner in an improved condorcet method must also be a strong condorcet winner, but the converse need not hold.
-In tied at the top methods, the number of ballots where the candidates are tied at the top of the ballot is subtracted from the victory margin between the two candidates.
-This has the effect of introducing more ties in the pairwise comparison graph, but allows the method to satisfy the favourite betrayal criterion.

 Condorcet ranking methods

 Some Condorcet methods produce not just a single winner, but a ranking of all candidates from first to last place.
 A Condorcet ranking is a list of candidates with the property that the Condorcet winner (if one exists) comes first and the Condorcet loser (if one exists) comes last, and this holds recursively for the candidates ranked between them.

 Single winner methods that satisfy this property include: